EXCLUSIVE: Family Member Of Alexis Woods, Woman Killed Outside Christiana Mall, Believes Shooting Was 'Premeditated'

 NEWARK, Del.
 (CBS) — Delaware State Police have arrested a Philadelphia woman in connection with the shooting death of a woman outside Christiana Mall Monday.
 CBS3’s Matt Petrillo spoke exclusively to a family member of the victim.

-The victim’s family identified her as Alexis Woods, of Newark, saying she was well-loved.READ MORE: Facebook Message Leads To Warrant In Years-Old Rape Claim At Gettysburg College
+The victim’s family identified her as Alexis Woods, of Newark, saying she was well-loved.READ MORE: Philadelphia Weather: 1 More Day Of Dangerous Heat As Temperatures To Feel Like Triple Digits, Storms To Develop Wednesday

 Police say the victim was found shot and left for dead in a crashed car on a road by the Christiana Mall on Monday.